scikit-hep/hepstats/README.md

 ## Getting Started

-The `hepstats` module includes modeling and hypothesis tests submodules.
+The `hepstats` module includes `modeling`, `hypotests` and `splot` submodules.
 This a quick user guide to each submodule.
 The [binder](https://mybinder.org/v2/gh/scikit-hep/hepstats/master) examples are also a good way to get started.

 ### modeling